Korean abelialeaf Abeliophyllum distichum

 - Leaf Description:

 - This plant has opposite, smooth-edged, simple, medium-sized green leaves that are 2 to 3.5 inches long.
-The leaves have unremarkable purplish fall color.
+They are 2-ranked along the stem.

 -